inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 ------------------------------------------------------------------------

+[^3]: Conversely, probability might also increase with distance.
+An ad hoc hypothetical example which comes to my mind are territorial, competitive species and the chance of finding a conspecific as a function of distance from a known location.

 [^1]: "Unit" indicates that the dimension extent of all relevant dimensions is one (i.e. one in the chosen units).
 For example, a unit square spans the area from points (0, 0) to point (1, 1), and a unit circle has a radius of 1 and goes 1 full round.

 [^2]: "Identity" is just maths-speak for something that is identical on both sides of an equation, such as a function / projection / transformation for which the output always equals the input (take `y = x`).